Robust high-fidelity DFT study of the lithium-graphite phase diagram: Abstract

 \section{Abstract}

 Graphite is the most widely used and among the most widely-studied anode materials for lithium-ion batteries.
+With increasing demands on lithium batteries to operate at lower temperatures and higher currents, it is crucial to understand lithium intercalation in graphite due to issues associated with lithium plating.
 Lithium intercalation into graphite has been extensively studied theoretically using density functional theory (DFT) calculations, complemented by experimental studies through X-ray diffraction, spectroscopy, optical imaging and other techniques.
-However, previous theoretical studies have not directly included van der Waals (vdW) interactions in their density functional theory calculations and vdW interactions play a crucial role in determining the stable phases.
-In this work, we present a first principles based model using DFT calculations, employing Bayesian Error Estimation Functional with van der Waals (BEEF-vdW) as the exchange correlation functional, and statistical thermodynamics to determine the phase transformations and subsequently, the thermodynamic intercalation potential diagram.
-We explore the entire configurational phase space by determining the important interactions and applying cluster expansion technique using these interactions.
-We show that in order to accurately determine the interactions, it is important to employ an exchange correlational functional that is capable of capturing vdW interactions.
+In this work, we present a first principles based model using DFT calculations, employing the BEEF-vdW as the exchange correlation functional, and Ising model to determine the phase transformations and subsequently, the thermodynamic intercalation potential diagram.
+We explore a configurational phase space of about 1 billion structures by accurately determining the important interactions for the Ising model.
 The BEEF-vdW exchange correlation functional employed accurately captures a range of interactions including vdW, covalent and ionic interactions.
-Using our model, we identify stable phases of Li$_x$C$_6$ at x = 0.047, 0.167, 0.333, 0.5, 0.667, 0.75 and 1.
-We find stages 1-4 during initial lithiation followed by phase transition to mixture of stages 1-3 followed by stages 1-2 and finally stage 1.
-The most stable phases have adjacent lithium located at a distance of 3a and 2$\sqrt{3}$a where a is the distance between adjacent carbons.
-We utilize the built-in error estimation capabilities of the BEEF-vdW exchange correlation functional and report a methodological framework for determining the uncertainty associated with DFT calculated intercalation potentials.
-Given the subtle differences in energy between lithium intercalation into graphite and lithium plating (0.1 eV), we believe such an error estimation framework is crucial to know the reliability of DFT predictions.
+We incorporate phonon contributions at finite temperatures and configurational entropy to get high accuracy in free energy and potentials.
+We utilize the built-in error estimation capabilities of the BEEF-vdW exchange correlation functional and to develop a methodological framework for determining the uncertainty associated with DFT calculated phase diagrams and intercalation potentials.
+The framework also determines the confidence of each predicted stable phase.
+The confidence value of a phase can help us to identify regions of solid solutions and phase transformations accurately.
+Given the subtle differences in energy between lithium intercalation into graphite and lithium plating ($<$0.1 eV), we believe such an error estimation framework is crucial to know the reliability of DFT predictions.